agude/agude.github.io/_books/the_tainted_cup.md

 with perfect memory arrives at a wall in the mist and finds his way barred by a gate; he is reluctantly let through and finds a body inside.
 Later in {{
 this_book }}, we learn that there are immortal Conzulates who, just like {{
 wolfes }} Megatharians, achieve immortality through constant growth.
+Moreover, the idea of "giant underwater monsters trying to destroy the Empire" applies to both the Megatharians and the Kaiju, although the Kaiju are more direct in their destructive actions.

 [^botns]:
     I feel like I'm in danger of succumbing to the traditional ailment of {{